centreon/centreon-documentation/pp/integrations/plugin-packs/getting-started/how-to-guides/windows-winrm-wsman-tutorial.md

 ### Configure Services permissions

-Same as the previous section, permission has to be managed locally on each server
+Same as the previous section, permission has to be managed locally on each server.

 #### File deployment